Top

 Do not use special characters while naming Flows

-Do not use special characters when naming a Flow.
-Special characters may cause issues when trying to download the Flow as a video.
+Avoid using special characters when naming a Flow, as they may cause issues when downloading the Flow as a video.

 do not use special char.png